I was a youth pastor for 10 years.

 Why?
 Because I was angry, bitter, burnt-out and disappointed in the way that following Jesus felt so political and boring.
 Faith had dwindled to a business meeting in my heart, and I felt my soul was slowly dying.
 Unfortunately, I don’t think my story is all that unique.

-Now I spend my time writing, hoping to tell stories that give people permission to fully live.
+Now I spend my time writing and speaking, hoping to share stories that give people permission to live bravely, intentionally, and faithfully.
 I believe we’ve each been uniquely created for extraordinary things – each of us, in our own ways, made to make much of God and His kingdom.
 I hope that, somehow, my small attempts at giving context to that kingdom inspire large dreams within your heart.

 Thank you for reading.
 It really means quite a lot to me.